robinrai1349/Search-Engine-TF-IDF-Vector-Space/README.md

 ## System Evaluation

-Refer to the provided flyer and presentation for a detailed analysis of the system's performance and experiements conducted.
+Refer to the provided flyer for a detailed analysis of the system's performance and experiements conducted.